 The ECB holds its next policy review on Sept 4.

-Investors will scan euro zone inflation data due on Friday.
+Ahead of that, investors will scan euro zone inflation data due on Friday.
 Analysts polled by Reuters expect annual inflation to have slowed to 0.3 percent in August from 0.4 percent in July.
 That is well below the ECB's danger zone of 1.0 percent and its target of just under 2.0 percent.

 Even before its latest jump, the dollar had increasingly attracted bulls.
 Speculators boosted bullish bets on the greenback in the latest week to their highest in more than two years, according to data from the Commodity Futures Trading Commission released on Friday.